Building Normalizing Flows with Stochastic Interpolants: Introduction

 We refer to the process $x_t$ as a \textit{stochastic interpolant}.

 Under this paradigm, we make the following key observations as our \textbf{main contributions} in this work:

-\begin{itemize}[leftmargin=0.15in] \item The probability density $\rho_t(x)$ of $x_t$, henceforth referred to as the \textit{interpolant density}, satisfies \eqref{eq:continuity} with a velocity $v_t(x)$ which is the unique minimizer of a simple quadratic objective.
-This result is the content of Proposition~\ref{th:var} below, and it can be leveraged to estimate the velocity $v_t(x)$ in a parametric class (e.g. using deep neural networks) to construct a generative model through the solution of the probability flow equation~\eqref{eq:probflow}. \item By specifying an interpolant density, the method therefore separates the tasks of minimizing the objective from discovering a path between the base and target densities.
+\begin{itemize}[leftmargin=0.15in] \item The probability density $\rho_t(x)$ of $x_t$ connecting the two densities, henceforth referred to as the \textit{interpolant density}, satisfies \eqref{eq:continuity} with a velocity $v_t(x)$ which is the unique minimizer of a simple quadratic objective.
+This result is the content of Proposition~\ref{th:var} below, and it can be leveraged to estimate $v_t(x)$ in a parametric class (e.g. using deep neural networks) to construct a generative model through the solution of the probability flow equation~\eqref{eq:probflow}, which we call InterFlow. \item By specifying an interpolant density, the method therefore separates the tasks of minimizing the objective from discovering a path between the base and target densities.
 This is in contrast with conventional maximum likelihood (MLE) training of flows where one is forced to couple the choice of path in the space of measures to maximizing the objective. \item We show that the Wasserstein-2 ($W_2$) distance between the target density $\rho_1$ and the density $\hat \rho_1$ obtained by transporting $\rho_0$ using an approximate velocity $\hat v_t$ in~\eqref{eq:probflow} is controlled by our objective function.
-We also show that the value of the objective on $\hat v_t$ during training can be used to check convergence of this learned velocity field towards the exact $v_t$. \item We show that by choosing $\rho_0$ to be a Gaussian density and using \eqref{eq:trig:inter} as interpolant, the score of the interpolant density, $\nabla \log \rho_t$, can be explicitly related to the velocity field $v_t$.
+We also show that the value of the objective on $\hat v_t$ during training can be used to check convergence of this learned velocity field towards the exact $v_t$. \item We show that our approach can be generalized to shorten the path length of the interpolant density and optimize the transport by additionally maximizing our objective over the interpolant $I_t(x_0,x_1)$ and/or adjustable parameters in the base density $\rho_0$. \item By choosing $\rho_0$ to be a Gaussian density and using \eqref{eq:trig:inter} as interpolant, we show that the score of the interpolant density, $\nabla \log \rho_t$, can be explicitly related to the velocity field $v_t$.
 This allows us to draw connection between our approach and score-based diffusion models, providing theoretical groundwork for future exploration of this duality. \item We demonstrate the feasibility of the method on toy and high dimensional tabular datasets, and show that the method matches or supersedes conventional ODE flows at lower cost, as it avoids the need to backpropagate through ODE solves.
+We demonstrate our approach on image generation for CIFAR-10 and ImageNet 32x32 and show that it scales well to larger sizes, e.g.~on the 128$\times$128 Oxford flower dataset. \end{itemize}